 This shifts any strain away from your wrists and will rely solely on your bicep to complete the movement.
 Every rep should be slow, so look to take three seconds on the way up, pause, then take three seconds on the way down.

 3. Renegade rows

-This exercise is traditionally performed with dumbbells, a kettlebell or any other kind of manoeuvrable weight, but starting with just your bodyweight is a good method of building a solid strength platform to improve upon.
+This exercise is traditionally performed with dumbbells, a kettlebell, or any other kind of maneuverable weight, but starting with just your body weight is a good method of building a solid strength platform to improve upon.

 Adopt a press-up position, with arms fully extended but elbows not quite locked out.
 Imagine you are gripping an imaginary dumbbell with the left hand and “pull” it off the ground by engaging the biceps and shoulder muscles.

 Squeeze the left shoulder blade as you pause at the top of the move and return the hand to the floor slowly.
 Swap sides and repeat.
 Once you feel ready, add a dumbbell to the exercise.